-It is somehow this tightrope of presentation and the resulting ‘tension’ that intrigues and delivers so much pleasure from a single glass of wine.
+It is this tightrope of presentation and the resulting ‘tension’ that intrigues and delivers so much pleasure from a single glass of wine.

 The French aristocracy grew Pinot in the same region, giving the grapes opportunity to interbreed.
 Since the two parents were genetically distant, many of the crosses showed hybrid vigor and were selected for further propagation.
-These "successful" crosses included Chardonnay.

 Amourette ~ Amourette refers to the "little love affair" that Bill has with the Amourette vineyard at the estate home ranch.